 Final Word

-ESTPs are practical and hard-working people that take their duties very seriously.
+ESTPs are practical and hard-working people who take their duties very seriously.
 They may be a bit more introverted than the other types, but they’re loyal to family and friends without fail because it’s part of who they are.